Israel/Palestine, long term travel, Public History, Travel to Sweden

 Aging on the Run, Nationalism, Public History, Radical Hospitality, Sustainable Economies

 Getting off the train in Madrid, we followed the crowds into the dark city.
-Our train companions formed a line for taxis, but we crossed the street and got on the right bus and to the right apartment.
-Perhaps that does not sound like a big deal to you, but we are...
+Our train companions formed a line for taxis, but we crossed the street, got on the right bus to the right apartment.
+Perhaps that does not sound like a big deal to you, but we are notorious...